Red-Hat-Developer-Games/3scale-api-workshop/docs/labs/lab203/README.md

 ## Jenkins CICD

-### Connect 3scale toolbox locally
+### Create new OpenAPI specification file

-* Duration: 15 mins
+* Duration: 30 mins
 * Audience: Developers, Architects, Devops

 ## Overview

-This section covers how to connect to the 3Scale on premise running instance
+This sections reminds us, how to create an API definition based on OpenAPI 3.0.2, based on this specification file we are going to deploy a NodeJS app.

+### Skipping The Lab

+We know sometimes we don't have enough time to go over step by step on the labs.

+If you are planning to skip this lab and follow the next one, we have already added the definition file in the here is a [link](https://raw.githubusercontent.com/misanche/3scaleworkshop-todo-app/main/src/openapi/openapi.yaml) to the specification generated in this lab.

 ### Environment